atdyer/SMT/README.md

 -------------------------------------------------------------------------------

 Welcome to the ADCIRC Subdomain Modeling Tool (SMT) github repository.
-This page will contain the latest version of the SMT code and user manual (located in the wiki).
+This page will contain the latest version of the SMT code and [user manual](https://github.com/atdyer/SMT/wiki/SMT-User-Manual).
 Please check back frequently for updates!

 ##About SMT